 As Associate Dean, he has launched several new initiatives, including the accelerated master’s program, annual master’s students awards, Dean’s master’s fellowship and the bridge-to-Ph.D. master’s fellowships for underrepresented minority students, MCIT Online (first Ivy League fully online master’s degree program in computer science for non-computer science majors), and technology bootcamps in collaboration with Penn’s College of Liberal and Professional Studies for mid-career professionals in the Philadelphia greater area.

-In addition to his academic work, he actively participates in entrepreneurial activities and have co-founded two technology companies that were successfully acquired.
+In addition to his academic work, he actively participates in entrepreneurial activities and has co-founded two technology companies that were successfully acquired.
 He was the co-founder and Chief Scientist at Termaxia, a software-defined storage startup based in Philadelphia that he started in 2015.
 Termaxia was acquired five years later in 2020 by Frontiir, one of the fastest growing technology companies in Southeast-Asia.
 He currently serves as Frontiir’s executive advisor and helped establish Frontiir’s Philadelphia R&D center.
 Prior to Termaxia, he was the founding CEO of Gencore Systems (Netsil) in 2014, a cloud microservices analytics company that spun out of his research team at Penn, commercializing his research on the Scalanytics declarative analytics platform.
 The company was acquired by a public cloud company Nutanix Inc in 2018.
 He has also published several papers with industry partners (e.g AT&T, HP Labs, Intel, Microsoft, Perspecta Labs, Raytheon BBN) applying research on real-world systems that result in production deployment and patents.